☀️ Context<State>

 When creating a TcpListener

-as well as the application requests (Http requests).
+where it will do the same for each incoming http request.
 This is great for stuff that is okay to share, but it is not desired

 for state that you wish to have a narrower scope.
 Examples are state that are tied to a single tcp connection and thus